-In 2007 Zachary’s Playground was unveiled at Hawk Ridge Park in Lake St. Louis, Missouri.
-It’s named after Zachary Blackmore, whose mother, Natalie, helped set up non-profit organization Unlimited Play to procure funds for the park.
+Zachary’s Playground is located at Hawk Ridge Park in Lake St. Louis, Missouri.
+It’s named after Zachary Blackmore, whose mother, Natalie, helped set up nonprofit organization Unlimited Play to procure funds for the park.
 Unlimited Play teamed up with St. Charles Developmental Disabilities Resource Board to make the $750,000 facility happen, while Landscape Structures designed the equipment, which runs along a castle and maritime theme.
-The park includes accessible swings, a water play feature for warm days, a music space, slides, and a net for climbing – complete with special seating.
-The playground also features all-important surfacing for wheelchair users, as well as an accessible picnic area.
-According to pediatrician Phil Reichert, it’s just as important for disabled kids to get exercise, and they really enjoy inclusive playgrounds such as Zachary’s.
+The park includes accessible swings, a water play feature for warm days, a music space, slides and a net for climbing – complete with special seating.
+The playground also features surfacing for wheelchair users, as well as an accessible picnic area.

 16. Taylor’s Dream – Fort Wayne, Indiana

 Taylor’s Dream is situated in Krieger Park in Fort Wayne, Indiana.
-PlayWorld Midstates conceived the play park’s design, which stretches over 16,530 square feet and cost in excess of $1 million to build.
-Amazingly, an 11-year-old girl, Taylor Reuille, came up with the idea for the inclusive playground, and after many years of funds being raised and grants and donations procured, the facility was opened in June 2011.
+PlayWorld Midstates conceived the play park’s design, which stretches over 16,530 square feet.
+Taylor Reuille, at time time an 11-year-old girl, came up with the idea for the inclusive playground, and after many years of funds being raised and grants and donations procured, the facility was opened in 2011.
 As park visitor Sherry Woodman pointed out, it’s not just children who can benefit from accessible equipment, either.
 “I’m a disabled parent and I couldn’t come [to parks] when they were little,” she said.
 “Parents with disabilities are going to be able to come here and feel like normal parents and be able to just enjoy their kids.”
-The park features ramps, a sensory play area, an AeroGlider, a cool-looking water play section, and more.
+The park features ramps, a sensory play area, an AeroGlider, a water play section and more.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 15. Clemyjontri Park – Fairfax County, Virginia

 The playground at Clemyjontri Park in Virginia’s Fairfax County is tough to miss.
-It stretches across two acres and is decked out with an eye-catching rainbow color scheme.
-The playground opened in 2006 and is split into four areas, with each section featuring different apparatus, helping kids to learn about colors, read, find out about the world, and exercise their imaginations.
-There are also plenty of opportunities to get active on accessible equipment, which includes ramps, various special swings, and more.
+It stretches across 2 acres and has a rainbow color scheme.
+The playground opened in 2006 and is split into four areas, with each section featuring different apparatus, helping kids to exercise their imaginations.
+There are also plenty of opportunities to get active on accessible equipment, which includes ramps, various special swings and more.
 The play park’s centerpiece is a carousel, which children can even use while still seated in wheelchairs.
-This unique park was the dream of Adele Lebowitz, who donated land to the local authorities on the condition that it be used to create a playground for disabled children.
+This unique park was the dream of Adele Lebowitz, who donated land to the local authorities on the condition that it be used to create a playground for children with disabilities.
 Landscape architect Grace Fielder, who helped develop the park, said, “Its imaginative design really gets all kids into the outdoors expending energy.
 There is even a wheelchair drag strip.”

 14. Tony Stewart Playground – Columbus, Indiana

-Budding racecar drivers will love the Tony Stewart Playground in Columbus, Indiana, as it has adopted a cool racing theme.
-Decked out in a slick red and black color scheme, the park, by GameTime, was opened in May 2013.
-Children of all abilities can play on slides, swings and a Rock-N-Raft, before zipping down ramps and under a set of checkered finish-line flags – with the playground also boasting a wheelchair-friendly surface.
-The Columbus Park Foundation teamed up with city local and NASCAR champ Tony Stewart to set up the Race2Play initiative, which aims to get kids playing together, regardless of their capabilities.
-Race2Play drew from over half a million dollars in funding to improve four playgrounds in the area and ensure that “kids of all physical abilities have a good, safe place to play.”
+Budding racecar drivers will love the Tony Stewart Playground in Columbus, Indiana, as it has a racing theme.
+Decked out in a slick red and black color scheme, the park, by GameTime, was opened in 2013.
+Children of all abilities can play on slides, swings and a Rock-N-Raft, before zipping down ramps and under a set of checkered finish-line flags on a wheelchair-friendly surface.
+The Columbus Park Foundation teamed up with city local and NASCAR champ Tony Stewart to set up the Race2Play initiative, which drew from over half a million dollars in funding to improve four playgrounds in the area and ensure that “kids of all physical abilities have a good, safe place to play.”

 13. JT’s Grommet Island Beach Park and Playground for Every“BODY” – Virginia Beach, Virginia

-JT’s Grommet Island Beach Park and Playground for Every“BODY” opened in May 2010 and was the brainchild of Josh Thompson and his family.
+JT’s Grommet Island Beach Park and Playground for Every“BODY” was the brainchild of Josh Thompson and his family.
 Thompson loved the beach and surfing from childhood, but in 2006, while still young, he was diagnosed with Lou Gehrig’s Disease – which causes weakness and wasting away of the muscle.
 After Thompson hung back from a family trip to the beach because of the challenge of negotiating the sand in a wheelchair, his father approached the City of Virginia Beach with the idea of an accessible beach park.
-City authorities agreed that it was a great idea, and the nation’s first such beachfront park was built for about $1 million – with funding for its upkeep and maintenance coming from sponsors’ donations and events.
-Unsurprisingly, the park is decked out with a beach theme; it also features elevated tables for making sandcastles, a “sway board,” and a sensory panel that provides entertainment for visually challenged children.
+City authorities agreed that it was a great idea, and the nation’s first such beachfront park was built for about $1 million.
+The park is decked out with a beach theme; it also features elevated tables for making sandcastles, a “sway board,” and a sensory panel that provides entertainment for visually challenged children.

 12. Harambee Park – Boston, Massachusetts

 The inclusive $740,000 playground at Boston’s Harambee Park was unveiled in May 2009.
 Its funding was furnished by the CVS Caremark Charitable Trust and through a program set out by Thomas Menino, the city’s mayor at the time.
 The facility was developed by Boundless Playgrounds and is the first of this type in Boston.
-What’s more, it was certainly a welcome addition, since at the time of its opening a fifth of the city’s public-school enrolled youngsters were getting special assistance for a disability.
 “It allows all kids to take part in the fun and will offer many of them new perspectives and activities that may not have been attainable until today,” said Menino.
-As well as the all-important ramps and wheelchair-friendly surfacing, the playground features high-backed swings, plus play panels and a vibrant purple and yellow color scheme.
+As well as the ramps and wheelchair-friendly surfacing, the playground features high-backed swings, plus play panels and a vibrant purple and yellow color scheme.

 11. Can-Do Playground – Wilmington, Delaware

-Can-Do Playground in Wilmington, Delaware was the brainchild of Rotary Club members in the area who thought it would be a great way to commemorate the organization’s 100-year anniversary.
-Opened in July 2007, the 26,000-square-foot facility cost just under $1 million to build, with GameTime and Boundless Playgrounds overseeing its development.
-Can-Do is positioned in the city’s Alapocas Run State Park and features gardens, mazes and games, as well as plenty of special play equipment – such as adapted swings and raised sandboxes.
+Can-Do Playground in Wilmington, Delaware, was the brainchild of Rotary Club members in the area who thought it would be a great way to commemorate the organization’s 100-year anniversary.
+The 26,000-square-foot facility is positioned in the city’s Alapocas Run State Park and features gardens, mazes and games, as well as plenty of special play equipment – such as adapted swings and raised sandboxes.
 It is classed as a NatureGrounds park thanks to its abundance of plants and trees, which give added value to children’s play.
-As one visitor said, “One of the coolest playgrounds we’ve ever been to, and I think that can be said for kids of any skills and abilities!”
+As one visitor said, “One of the coolest playgrounds we’ve ever been to, and I think that can be said for kids of any skills and abilities!”<!- mfunc feat_school ->

 10. Livvi’s Place – Five Dock, New South Wales, Australia

 Livvi’s Place in Five Dock, New South Wales has the enviable accolade of being the first all-inclusive playground in Australia.
-It is situated in the Sydney suburb’s Timbrell Park and was unveiled in November 2009.
+It is situated in the Sydney suburb’s Timbrell Park.
 The idea for Livvi’s Place started with John and Justine Perkins, whose daughter Olivia died when she was less than a year old as a result of a rare condition.
 The Perkinses established the Touched by Olivia Foundation, which – among other things – works within local contexts to develop inclusive play parks.
 The facility in Five Dock features swings, musical equipment, a wheelchair-accessible carousel and more.
-In 2010 the playground received a tribute from Parks and Leisure Australia for being the country’s top play space.
+In 2010, the playground received a tribute from Parks and Leisure Australia for being the country’s top play space.
 Then the following year the Touched by Olivia Foundation picked up the Innovation Prize from World Leisure International.

 9. Lake Macquarie Variety Playground – Lake Macquarie, New South Wales, Australia